steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 Use $curl 0.0.0.0:8000/hello/www.steadylearner.com to test the end point.
 ```

 First, use **$curl 0.0.0.0:8000/hello/www.steadylearner.com**.
 It will show the same result you could see in the first part.

-It is simple but the problem of using **CURL** command each time was these.
+**CURL** is very useful to test end points but there are problems.

 **1.** We have to make the Warp server ready all the time first.
 Rust compiler will take up your time.
 **2.** Then, you should find which CURL commands to use.
 That can be complicated.

-So, we will use Rust instead to simplify and automate the process.
-We will build the equivalent one with Rust at **tests/hello_test.rs** similar to this.
+Therfore, we will make Rust test functions to simplify and automate the process.
+We will build **tests/hello_test.rs** equivalent to the CURL command we used.

 ```rust
 use warp::Filter;